capyb2222/LunaGC_7.0.0/README.md

 This is possibly the only public PS with updated mob and gadget spawns!
 (Up to Version 5.4)

 Contribute if you want/can...

-# Outstanding bug(s) hall of fame:
-- everything (for now)

-# Outstanding critical stuff that does not work hall of fame:
-- Lauma and Flins (bad res)

 # Read the [handbook](handbook.md)!